 We completed a randomized, placebo-controlled, double-blind, dose-confirmation Phase 2 clinical trial of INOpulse for PH-COPD in July 2014.
-We received results from this trial, and have initiated further Phase 2 testing to demonstrate the potential benefit on exercise capacity.
+We received results from this trial, and completed further Phase 2 testing to demonstrate the potential benefit on exercise capacity.
 In September 2015, an oral presentation of late-breaking data from a clinical trial sponsored by us was presented at the European Respiratory Society International Congress 2015 in Amsterdam.
 The data showed that INOpulse improved vasodilation in patients with PH-COPD.
 In July 2016, the results were published in the International Journal of COPD in an article titled "Pulmonary vascular effects of pulsed inhaled nitric oxide in COPD patients with pulmonary hypertension."
-During May 2017, we shared preliminary results of an ongoing Phase 2 PH-COPD study (n=10) designed to evaluate the acute effects of pulsed iNO on vasodilation as well as the chronic effect on hemodynamics and exercise tolerance.
-The interim data results from the first four patients showed a significant association between ventilation and vasodilation on acute treatment with iNO, suggesting that regions with better ventilation experience greater vasodilation.
-In addition, a meaningful reduction in sPAP (average 17.4%) was seen on all patients with chronic treatment of iNO.
+In September 2017, we shared results of our Phase 2 PH-COPD study designed to evaluate the acute effects of pulsed inhaled nitric oxide, or iNO, on vasodilation as well as the chronic effect on hemodynamics and exercise tolerance.
+The data results showed a statistically significant and clinically meaningful decrease in systolic pulmonary arterial pressure, or sPAP.
+The therapy was well tolerated with no related safety concerns.